telerik/blazor-docs/knowledge-base/grid-binding-to-expando-object.md

 ### Example

-The following example demonstrates how the Grid can edit, filter and group nullable `ExpandoObject` data.
+The following example demonstrates how the Grid can edit, filter, and group nullable `ExpandoObject` data.
 The example covers multiple different scenarios at the same time, so remove any code and settings that you don't need.

 >caption Using ExpandoObject with nullable data, CheckBoxList and LoadGroupsOnDemand